Teaching Strategies

 This desk should not be overcrowded with unnecessary items or messy as it is the example students will look to when keeping their desks clean, especially in the early years.

-It goes without saying that students should be aware of the symbols for safety in the classroom.
+It goes without saying that children should be aware of the symbols for safety in the classroom.

 homeschool classroom supply